omarhoblos/swiss-on-fhir/README.md

 ## Docker Deployment

-If you're looking for a pre-built Docker image of Swiss, you can check out the [Docker Hub](https://hub.docker.com/repository/docker/omarhoblos/swiss-on-fhir) repo, which also contains instructions needed to deploy the image.
+This section details on how the application is built for Docker, but if you're looking for a pre-built Docker image of Swiss, you can check out the [Docker Hub](https://hub.docker.com/repository/docker/omarhoblos/swiss-on-fhir) repo.
+The repo also contains instructions needed to deploy the image.

-Run the `docker-build.sh` script to deploy the application in a Docker container.
+If you want to build the application yourself, run the `docker-build.sh` script to deploy the application in a Docker container.
 The deployed app will be a compiled version of the Angular app being served by nginx running in the container.

 The application will be labelled as **swiss_app**.
 An `.env` file is included in the root directory of the project.
 The application is designed so that on creating a container, the `.env` file is read and populates fields in the `env.template.js` file, which the application then reads for the necessary configurations & URLs.
 Therefore, any changes made in `.env` will show up in the application (after a refresh of the application in the browser).
 If you do end up changing the `.env` while the container is running, you'll need to stop the container, delete it, then create a new one (see command further down this section for how to do that).